KKasbarian/kkasbarian.github.io/README.md

 5.3: Updated my CV and About Me section with the latest experiences and positions. *(Jan 26, 2024)*

 5.4: Removed the CV buttons, removed an old contact form submission handler JS file, updated my years of experience. *(Nov 24, 2025)*

+5.5: Updated the About Me section with the latest experiences and positions. *(July 7, 2026)*